chbaranowski/tycho-demo/README.md

 ## Build Project

+1. Build the P2 repository (Internet connection is needed)

-1. mvn package -Prepository
+   mvn package -Prepository

+2. Build the bundle and product (no online p2 repository is needed)

-2. mvn install
+   mvn install

 ## Links